davidhudsont/SWARM/Manual_Control/README.md

 ## Controls
-	l = launch and land
+	l : launch and land
-	w,a,s,d: to move forward,left,back,right;
+	w,a,s,d : to move forward,left,back,right;
-	q,e: to turn left or right
+	q,e : to turn left or right
-	space: to stop all movement
+	space : to stop all movement
-	j: to move vertically up
+	j : to move vertically up
-	k: to move vertically down
+	k : to move vertically down
 	ctrl+c : to terminate the program // This is currently buggy